solyarisoftware/WeBAD/README.md

 - **Continuous listening** (without wake-word detection)

-  The best experience is maybe the *continuous listening* mode, where audio is detected in real-time, just talking in front of the PC (or the tablet/ mobile phone / handset).
+  A great experience is maybe the *continuous listening* mode, where audio is detected in real-time, just talking in front of the PC (or the tablet/ mobile phone / handset).
   Namely: avoiding any wake-word detection algorithm.